carpentries-incubator/reproducible-publications-quarto/episodes/02-reproducibility.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge 1: Take a few minutes to look through the workshop project files
+## Take a few minutes to look through the workshop project files

 Please take some time to look through the project files.
 Either the screenshot above or you may browse the files on GitHub at \<<https://github.com/UCSBCarpentry/Quarto-Project-Example>\>.
 What do each of the directories (folders) contain?
 What is their purpose?

-See the solution drop-down for an explanation of each directory's contents.
+Please take a look at the solution drop-down for an explanation of each directory's contents.

 :::::::::::::::  solution